Loginistaken/x2viewslit-atomicParticle-tunnel/README.md

 # x2viewslit-atomicParticle-tunnel

-In this comparison the electron is merged with a photon, as the past pitch equals the photon-electron merged (ball) as in single slit the particle is the ball on an atomic level as the catcher is the doped element composition awaiting the particle (the catcher's mit) so we can decipher the entire game as multiple photons equal binary code that becomes legible. so lets attract the photon with Fe in doped and magnitized crystal lets create a bat, as the bat is made of Titanium the idea is for the photon to tunnel through the titanium stopper in the analogy somehow titanium becomes a technique as we try to tunnel merged electron (with photons) so take the slit view expierimetn per say and imgine there being a magintized Fe compentant to atract the merged light particles and electrons with a barrier of titatnium the idea is to show dots as electrons that becoem capable of tunneling through the Ti just like particles tunnel in the slit view expirment
+In this comparison the electron is merged with a photon, as the pitch equals the photon-electron merged (ball) in single slit the particle is the ball on an atomic level (carries electron) as the catcher is the doped element composition awaiting the particle (the catcher's mit) so we can decipher the entire game as multiple photons equal binary code that becomes legible. so lets attract the photon with Fe in doped and magnitized crystal lets create a bat, as the bat is made of Titanium the idea is for the photon to tunnel through the titanium stopper in the analogy somehow titanium becomes a technique as we try to tunnel merged electron (with photons) so take the slit view expierimetn per say and imgine there being a magintized Fe compentant to atract the merged light particles and electrons with a barrier of titatnium the idea is to show dots as electrons that becoem capable of tunneling through the Ti just like particles tunnel in the slit view expirment

-Ah, I see exactly what you’re envisioning—a physical analogy of quantum behavior, using baseball-like terms to map photon–electron interactions, tunneling, and detection.
+ Envisioning—a physical analogy of quantum behavior, using baseball-like terms to map photon–electron interactions, tunneling, and detection.
 Let me carefully unpack and structure this concept step by step so we can visualize it and see the underlying physics.

 1. The Core Analogy